Terms, Conditions and Policies

 - developing and delivering a programme of (or arranging delivery of) staff development in all aspects of diversity and equality of opportunity matters.

-- advising and supporting staff to identify and disseminate good equal opportunity practice, particularly in relation to equal treatment in all aspects of the staff and client and student experience.
+- advising and supporting staff to identify and disseminate good equal opportunity practice, particularly in relation to equal treatment in all aspects of the staff and client experience.

 - ensuring that all HR policies and procedures meet legal and ethical standards in relation to equal opportunity.

-- advising staff on procedures in relation to the Company Equal Opportunities Policy.
+- advising staff on procedures in relation to the Company Inclusion, Equality and Diversity Policy.

 An employee or service user who feels they have not been fairly treated within the scope of this policy should raise the matter through the Company Grievance and Disciplinary Procedure.

-As a Training Provider, the Company complies with anti-discrimination and human rights legislation and promotes the wellbeing of candidates.
-The Company actively seeks to eliminate all forms of discrimination and harassment — whether towards candidates or staff.
-We will use the following model for challenging discrimination:
+As a Training Provider, the Company complies with anti-discrimination and human rights legislation and promotes the well-being of candidates.
+The Company actively seeks to eliminate all forms of discrimination and harassment, whether towards candidates or staff.
+The Company will use the following model for challenging discrimination:

 - Recognising individualism and value difference.